pyCGM2/Doc/content/extensions/_index.en.md

 ### Project: Force Plate Tests

-The Force Plate Tests project focuses on the use of force platforms for the evaluation of specific movements, such as vertical jumps, drop jumps, and hop tests.
+The Force Plate Tests project focuses on the use of force platforms for the evaluation of specific movements performed on force plates :

+ * standing
+ * squat
+ * counter movement jump
+ * squat jump
+ * abalakov jump
+ * single leg jump
+ * drop jump
+ * land and hold jump
+ * hop jump
+ * hop and return jump

 By utilizing pyCGM2, this project aims to precisely calculate various metrics characteristic of these movements, allowing a detailed analysis of performance and biomechanics of the subject.